hutch-matt/var-MiT-TFKeras/README.md

 ## Contents

 This directory contains:
- - a folder of trained models
+ - a folder of trained models which can be found at [this Dropbox link](https://www.dropbox.com/sh/0mizy26m2z58bnk/AABltW6G91yqGaBunLwYadJia/Model-Zoo-v2/models?dl=0&subfolder_nav_tracking=1)
  - main.py - the training/validation python script
  - utils.py - support methods for training/validation
  - example_build.ipynb - instructions and examples for working with and modifying these models